rosajen27/cv2/README.md

-# 💼 Sample Curriculum Vitae
+# 💼 Simple Curriculum Vitae

-Sample Curriculum Vitae Challenge created from and based off of observing end result PDF from the Complete 2020 Web Development Bootcamp by Angela Yu.
+Simple Curriculum Vitae created from and based off of observing end result PDF from the Complete 2020 Web Development Bootcamp by Angela Yu.

 ## Deployment